 “This is a mellow one” might be an understatement.
 I wont do justice describing this song so please go download it.
 Dallas Green is one of Canada’s most underrated song writers in my opinion.
 Listen to this song with a good pair of earphones and hear each individual string being struck by Dallas’s pick.
 The longing in his voice sells an emotional and sorrowful story, one which I really cant relate to, but feel for all the same.
 The five words “a long time from now” are spread across two full bars and emphasize the helplessness of his “I will see you again”.
 Musically, the acoustic guitar in this song is impressive to say the least.
 Hello, I’m in Delaware is a treat that is meant to be savored.

 Try Honesty – Billy Talent

 Try honesty represents the punk rock scene that many of us 90’s kids remember so fondly.
-Seeing these guys absolutely explode live on MTV so many years ago instantly hooked me They would be one of the first bands I would follow religiously, as well as see live in concert.
+Seeing these guys absolutely explode on live, (M)TV so many years ago instantly hooked me.
+They were one of the first bands I would follow religiously, as well as see live in concert.
 The melody of the opening guitar riff is a perfect build to the two accented snare notes 11 seconds in to the track.
-From here, Ben,the lead singer (not to be confused with Mr. Talent who frankly does not exist), takes us through the traditional punk structure consisting of hand banging choruses and rage inducing verses.
-Try honesty’s mellow sections are few, but will have any 90s Canadian kid singing along.
+From here, Ben, the lead singer (not to be confused with Mr. Talent who frankly does not exist), takes us through the traditional punk structure consisting of hand banging choruses and rage inducing verses.
+Try honesty’s mellow sections are rare, but will have any Canadian kid in the 90’s singing along.